 Click here for Part Three

-for one pilot telling his story during Normandy D-Day.
-They flew in a 2,000 plane formation at 1,500 feet, and
+for a pilot telling his story during Normandy D-Day.
+He flew in a 2,000 plane formation at 1,500 feet, and

 encountered heavy flak when decending to drop the paratroopers at 600 feet, and on the two-hour return flight to England.